Retroactive Increase in Excludible Transit Benefits for 2014

 If an employee receives a Form W-2c and has already filed their income tax return, they will have to file a Form 1040X to reflect the decrease in taxable income due to the retroactive increase in excludible transit benefits.
 If an employee receives a Form W-2c and has not filed their income tax return before receiving the Form W-2c, they can simply file their Form 1040 using the Form W-2c.

-Unlike the income tax, an employer can repay or reimburse an employee in a later year for the social security and Medicare taxes withheld as a result of the retroactive increase in excludible transit benefits.
+Unlike the income tax, an employer must repay or reimburse an employee in a later year for the social security and Medicare taxes withheld on the excess transit benefits in 2014.

 Employees should seek refunds of social security and Medicare taxes from their employer first.
-An employer can repay or reimburse the employee or seek a refund from the IRS on behalf of an employee for social security and Medicare taxes on the excess transit benefits.
-If an employer files a claim for refund, without repaying or reimbursing the employee first, the IRS will refund the taxes to the employer, who will then give the employee their share.
+An employer using the special administrative procedure described above must repay or reimburse the employee for the overcollected FICA tax (including any Additional Medicare Tax) before filing the fourth quarter Form 941.
+An employer not using the special administrative procedure must repay or reimburse the employee or seek a refund from the IRS on behalf of an employee for social security and Medicare taxes on the excess transit benefits.
+If an employer not using the special administrative procedure files a claim for refund, without repaying or reimbursing the employee first, the IRS will refund the taxes to the employer, who will then give the employee their share.

 If an employer does not repay or reimburse their employee, or agree to seek the refund of social security and Medicare taxes on their employee’s behalf, the employee may file a Form 843, Claim For Refund and Request for Abatement (PDF), to obtain a refund.
 An employee should not attach Form 843 to the employee’s income tax return.
 File Form 843 separately.